Honors in French

 The Honors Program in French offers talented majors the opportunity to take an active role in their own learning and to pursue their interests in-depth.
 Honors courses and independent study help students develop key skills of life-long learning, especially those involving critical thinking, writing, and research that will be useful in graduate study or future careers.

-Honors students beginning their language study may choose the accelerated elementary course French F115.
+Honors students beginning their language study may choose the accelerated elementary courses of French F115 and/or F265.
 Upon completion of the basic language sequence, or as the result of a placement exam, honors students studying French may enroll in S300, "Reading and Expression in French—Honors."
 Other 300 and 400-level French courses, such as F311, "Contemporary France: Film and Culture," sometimes offer special discussion sections for honors students.
 Students planning to earn an honors degree in French are expected to enroll in F499, "Reading for Honors," and to prepare an honors thesis during their senior year.

 Foreign travel is strongly encouraged for honors students, and credit may be earned for intensive study or research projects done abroad.
 Interested students should also contact the Office of Overseas Studies and the Hutton Honors College.
 The Honors College offers International Experience Grants to encourage study and service abroad.
 Students with strong research proposals are encouraged to enter the competition for research grants offered through the Honors College as well.